Presbyterian Christian School safe return plan

 Vaccinations at PCS through Hattiesburg Clinic:

-—We still plan to participate, through Hattiesburg Clinic, in offering optional vaccinations at PCS by appointment.
-Please email our school nurse, Lauren Bahm at lbahm@pcsk12.org to sign up to be vaccinated on Thursday, August 12th.
+- The district plans to participate, through Hattiesburg Clinic, in offering optional vaccinations at PCS by appointment.
+Please email the school nurse, Lauren Bahm at lbahm@pcsk12.org to sign up to be vaccinated on Thursday, August 12th.
 Time for these is to be determined.